0xPolygon/polygon-edge-docs/docs/configuration/set-up-hashicorp-vault.md

 Parameters present:
 * `PATH` is the path to which the configuration file should be exported to.
 Default `./secretsManagerConfig.json`
 * `TOKEN` is the access token previously mentioned in the [prerequisites section](/docs/configuration/set-up-hashicorp-vault#prerequisites)
-* `SERVER_URL` is the url of the API for the Vault server, also mentioned in the [prerequisites section](/docs/configuration/set-up-hashicorp-vault#prerequisites)
+* `SERVER_URL` is the URL of the API for the Vault server, also mentioned in the [prerequisites section](/docs/configuration/set-up-hashicorp-vault#prerequisites)
 * `NODE_NAME` is the name of the current node for which the Vault configuration is being set up as.
 It can be an arbitrary value.
 Default `polygon-sdk-node`

 :::caution Node names